webplatform/docs/css/properties/text-rendering/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The text-rendering CSS property provides information to the browser about what to optimize for when rendering text.
-Options are: optimize font rendering to legibility, speed or geometric precision.}}
+{{Summary_Section|The text-rendering CSS property provides information to the browser about how optimize when rendering text.
+Options are: legibility, speed or geometric precision.}}
 {{CSS Property
 |Initial value=auto
 |Applies to=text elements